How To Use QuickBooks

 TIP

 You can also setup a default sales tax code at the time you initially setup an account.
+An example would be setting the bank charges account or insurance expense to default to 'exempt' status.
 Doing this will help reduce sales tax coding errors so it's worth your time.
 You can also 'edit' any individual account but I find the batch feature quicker.

 QBO COA apply default sales tax codesWhere you find global setup of default sales tax codes in Canada